-What do Albert Einstein, Thomas Jefferson, Daniel David and Gavin Bartell have in common?
+What do Albert Einstein, Thomas Jefferson and Gavin Bartell have in common?
 They have all worked as patent examiners.

 Imagine the satisfaction you'll get from seeing a new product enter the market place knowing that you played a role in granting the inventor a robust patent right.

 In a career as a patent examiner you'll get exposure to cutting-edge technology long before it becomes public knowledge, play an integral role in the innovation process and never have to worry about research funding again!

 A patent examiner works in an office environment, examining Australian and international patent applications.
 The role includes assessing detailed written descriptions of inventions and associated claims to determine whether the application meets the legislative requirements of the Patents Act 1990.